jotadwright/babel/experiments/clevr-learning/README.md

    why not try to compose a program using subsets of the applied cxns instead of making a new holophrase directly?
 	-> There is no way of knowing which of the cxns are actually good?
 Maybe via the score?

  - Try out the learner's grammar in formulation.
 What would be necessary to make the learner also speak during the game?
+	-> a small change to the item-based cxns
-Could the learner actively choose a particular question in a particular scene to fill a knowledge gap?
+ - Could the learner actively choose a particular question in a particular scene to fill a knowledge gap?

 ## Assumptions